illuminatianon/comfyui-csvwildcards/README.md

 ### Simple Wildcards

 For simple wildcards, create text files in the `data` directory.
-You can organize them in subdirectories:
+You can organize them in subdirectories of any depth:

 ```
 data/
-  animal.txt
+  animal.txt              # Direct file
-  appendage.txt
-  texture.txt
+  monster.txt            # Direct file
+  monster/              # Directory
+    types.txt
+    abilities.txt
   pokemon/
+    gen1/
       types.txt
       moves.txt
-  monsters/
-    abilities.txt
-    features.txt
+    gen2/
+      types.txt
+      moves.txt
 ```

 Each text file should contain one option per line.
 For example, `animal.txt`: